Are you interested in becoming a freelance content writer?

 There are many ways to make money online.
 One of them is by becoming a freelance writer.

-Blogger Guru Lwanga interviewed Kevinson Libama, an experienced, successful freelance content writer.
+Blogger and freelance content writer Guru Lwanga interviewed Kevinson Libama, another experienced, successful freelance content writer.

 While he was a new blogger, Guru learned a great deal about freelance writing from Kevinson.